sanfinity-Iot/openremote/Developer-Guide:-Preparing-the-environment.md

 To build OpenRemote projects, you have to first prepare the environment on your developer workstation or build machine.
+Alternatively you can use a [docker image with tooling](#docker-image-with-tooling).

 Ensure you have installed and configured the following tools: